S0urC10ud/xai-fuzzy-regrules/README.md

     "l1_column_threshold": 0.1, // same as l1_row_threshold but column-wise
     "dependency_threshold": 0.02, // if the residual from the Gram-Schmidt orthogonalization has a norm lower than this value, the vector is considered being linearly dependent - set to 0 to disable
     "significance_level": 0.05, // for the t-test with H0 that the coefficient Beta=0
-    "remove_insignificant_rules": false, // remove rules that are not statistically significant "only_whitelist": false, // disables the rule generation and forces the system only to use the specified whitelist-rules "only_one_round_of_statistical_removal": false, // tradeoff runtime duration and how many rules get filtered "only_one_round_of_linearity_removal": false, // tradeoff runtime duration and how many rules get filtered
+    "remove_insignificant_rules": false, // remove rules that are not statistically significant, requires compute_pvalues to be true
+    "only_whitelist": false, // disables the rule generation and forces the system only to use the specified whitelist-rules "only_one_round_of_statistical_removal": false, // tradeoff runtime duration and how many rules get filtered "only_one_round_of_linearity_removal": false, // tradeoff runtime duration and how many rules get filtered